-- Report on the study of Master Plan Phase 3.
-The Board acknowledged the report and encouraged PPWSA to formally complete the - 2.
-Request for approval on PPWSA's counterpart budget for Boeng Thom water supply project under Japanese Grant Aid. - The Board approved on PPWSA's counterpart budget with amount USD930,000 for Boeng Thom water supply project under Japanese Grant Aid. - Report on the request for intervention in investment fund for implementing the project on the construction of Techo International Airport WTP in Takhmao and WTP in Ksach Kandal. - The Board supported the two projects above and authorize Director General to request a technical assistance from the Republic of Korea to study the feasibility of both projects through Ministry of Economy and Finance also report to the Board of Directors later.
+1. Report on the study of Master Plan Phase 3.

+The Board acknowledged the report and encouraged PPWSA to formally complete the document.

+2. Request for approval on PPWSA's counterpart budget for Boeng Thom water supply project under Japanese Grant Aid.

+The Board approved on PPWSA's counterpart budget with amount USD930,000 for Boeng Thom water supply project under Japanese Grant Aid.

+- 3. Report on the request for intervention in investment fund for implementing the project on the construction of Techo International Airport WTP in Takhmao and WTP in Ksach Kandal.
+The Board supported the two projects above and authorize Director General to request a technical assistance from the Republic of Korea to study the feasibility of both projects through Ministry of Economy and Finance also report to the Board of Directors later.
 Separately, the location for project implementation will be discussed based on the result of feasibility study. - 4.
 Request for approval on the revision of the composition of Procurement Committee.

-The Board approved on the revision of the new composition of Procurement Committee as below:

-1) H.E.
-LONG Naro Chairman

-2) Mr. CHOU Phalla Vice-Chairman

-3) Mr. SOK Nareth Member4) Mr. LON Phanith Member
+The Board approved on the revision of the new composition of Procurement Committee as below: - 1) H.E.
+LONG Naro Chairman 2) Mr. CHOU Phalla Vice-Chairman Member - 3) Mr. SOK Nareth - 4) Mr. LON Phanith Member

-Unofficial Translation ix | ANNUAL REPORT 2022

-5) Mr. KEM Kansomreth Member

-6) Mr. PHANN Norin Member

-7) Mrs. SIM Voleka Secretary

-5. Procurement Report for the end of 2021 and for the 1st quarter of 2022.

-The Board approved the Procurement Report for the end of 2021 and for the 1st quarter of 2022.

-6. Report on the Social Fund for the end of 2021 and for the 1st quarter of 2022

-The Board acknowledged the Social Fund Report for the end of 2021 and for the 1st quarter of 2022 a) Request for recommendation on the preparation of inauguration ceremony for the construction of Takhmao WTP
+- 5) Mr. KEM Kansomreth Member - 6) Mr. PHANN Norin Member - 7) Mrs. SIM Voleka Secretary - Procurement Report for the end of 2021 and for the 1st quarter of 2022.
+The Board approved the Procurement Report for the end of 2021 and for the 1st quarter of 2022. - Report on the Social Fund for the end of 2021 and for the 1st quarter of 2022 The Board acknowledged the Social Fund Report for the end of 2021 and for the 1st quarter of 2022 - Internal Audit Report for the 1st quarter of 2022.
+The Board acknowledged and advised Internal Audit Unit to prepare the report format in a table to facilitate the detailed examination of each section. - 8.
+Others - a) Request for recommendation on the preparation of inauguration ceremony for the construction of Takhmao WTP b) Eight newly apppointed senior staff's express of their impressions and commitments

-7. Internal Audit Report for the 1st quarter of 2022.

-The Board acknowledged and advised Internal Audit Unit to prepare the report format in a table to facilitate the detailed examination of each section.